benoitballester/ExonEnhancer/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GPL-3.0 license](LICENSE).
 Please see the `LICENSE` file for details.